gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 As soon as they were gone, Razi threw back his quilt.
-"You'll have to help me with my sandals," he told Erileine crisply, sitting up and swinging his long, skinny legs off the bed.  "*La*, now where is---*ayah*."
+"You'll have to help me with my sandals," he told Erileine crisply, sitting up and swinging his long, skinny legs off the bed.  "*La*, now where is–*ayah*."
 He braced one hand against the wall, blinked a few times, and then reached for the green bottle with the sword-hilt cork that stood waiting on the floor.

 Erileine opened her mouth to say, "You're not supposed to be up," but thought better of it.
 "What can I do?" she asked instead.